Healthcare Areas

 When thinking about this information, providers and leaders can consider a number of things to better understand these results.
 Some questions they should consider before taking action include:

-- How would you describe the frailty and risk of health decline of the long term care resident population across Alberta?
-What might the proportion of long term care residents with a high risk of decline mean for program planning?
+- How would you describe the frailty and risk of health decline of the continuing care homes – type A (formerly long term care) resident population across Alberta?
+What might the proportion of residents with a high risk of decline mean for program planning?
 Quality Improvement?
 Resource allocation?

-- Given that the population of long term care residents in Alberta has varying levels of frailty and risk of health decline, what types of care, supports, and services are required to ensure safety and quality?
+- Given that the population of continuing care home – type A (formerly long term care) residents in Alberta has varying levels of frailty and risk of health decline, what types of care, supports, and services are required to ensure safety and quality?
 Consider the different needs of residents and their families, sites, and zones.

-- What are some leading care practices and interventions that can reduce the risk of adverse outcomes (e.g., dehydration, weight loss) for long term care residents with a higher risk of health decline?
+- What are some leading care practices and interventions that can reduce the risk of adverse outcomes (e.g., dehydration, weight loss) for residents with a higher risk of health decline?
 Are there additional opportunities to leverage these practices in Alberta?